jamalsoueidan/react-redux-typescript/README.md

 If we have too many actions or reducers we can split them up in folders.

-⋅⋅* Actions/index.ts
+1. Actions/index.ts
-⋅⋅* Actions/LoadUsers.ts
+2. Actions/LoadUsers.ts
-⋅⋅* Actions/UpdateName.ts
+3. Actions/UpdateName.ts
-⋅⋅* etc.
+4. etc.

-#References:
+## References:

 https://dev.to/resir014/a-type-safe-approach-to-redux-stores-in-typescript--5ajm